Key Takeaways

 - Relevance — The messages must directly be related to the case.
 Only texts that pertain to the matters at hand will be considered.

-- Integrity — It is crucial to demonstrate that the text messages have not been tampered with or changed from their original form.
+- Message integrity — It is crucial to prove that the messages have not been tampered with or changed from their original form.

 However, even if all three criteria are met, the viability of text messages as evidence and their impact on the case varies state by state.